Coronavirus is spreading rapidly in Belarus, but its leader still denies there is a problem

 “When there wasn’t a lockdown or the general regulations in practice in Belarus, I suppose the risk was very high,” said Adi Roche, whose Chernobyl Children International charity helps fund Vesnova.

 Now — with more than 15,000 confirmed cases — Belarus has one of Eastern Europe’s highest per capita infection rates, according to Johns Hopkins University data.
-Those figures collide head-on with President Alexander Lukashenko’s policies, setting up a potential hot spot even as much of Europe weighs how to reopen with the worse of the outbreak possibly behind them.
+Those figures collide head-on with President Alexander Lukashenko’s policies, setting up a potential hot spot even as much of Europe weighs how to reopen with the worst of the outbreak possibly behind them.

-Lukashenko has pushed back on recommendations from the World Health Organization — and his own health ministry — for social distancing and business closures.
+Lukashenko has pushed back on recommendations from the World Health Organization — and his own Health Ministry — for social distancing and business closures.
 Even sporting events go on, but with fewer and fewer spectators.

 Lukashenko appears unwilling to put further strain on an economy that was already sliding and had confidence in a health-care system that has weathered past outbreaks — but nothing on this scale.

 Yet Lukashenko’s denials — going so far as to say no one really dies of covid-19 alone — are falling flat with some under his rule.
-Many people are self-imposing quarantines and social distancing regardless what the government says.
+Many people are self-imposing quarantines and social distancing regardless of what the government says.

-Attendance is so poor for Belarus’s top soccer league that one club, FC Dinamo Brest, put mannequins with cutout photographs of fans in the stands.
+Attendance is so poor for Belarus’s top soccer league that one club, FC Dynamo Brest, put mannequins with cutout photographs of fans in the stands.
 Some fan groups have called for a boycott.

 Even in late March, when there were fewer than 200 confirmed cases in Belarus, a survey revealed 70 percent of participants considered it necessary to ban mass events.